Margie Minkler started getting hot flashes in her early 40s.

 - Practicing meditative techniques and breathing exercises.

-“It helps to not get angry that the hot flash is coming, rather just breathe and be more accepting of it,” Reed says.
+“It helps to not get angry that the hot flash is coming, rather just breathe and be more accepting of it,” notes Dr. Reed.

-She adds that she periodically takes black cohosh or Estroven [an over-the-counter, “natural” pill], supplements you can find at the pharmacy, but only when she feels she really needs them.
-[Editor’s note: supplements are not strictly regulated by the FDA.
-Make sure you’re reading labels to ensure you’re buying supplements that have been inspected by a third party.]
+She adds that she periodically takes black cohosh or Estroven supplements, which can usually be found at the pharmacy or online, but only when she feels she really needs them.

 Leslie Shull, a health coach and yoga instructor, credits regular exercise, yoga, prioritizing sleep, and a healthy diet for the fact that her hot flashes don’t seem to be as intense and disruptive as those of her friends.
 Still, like many women, she recommends dressing in layers, staying hydrated, or carrying around a personal fan when the hot flashes do hit.